-- Victorian carers will be recognised, acknowledged and respected for the role they play. - 'Hidden' carers will be encouraged to access support and services to meet their needs. - Victorian carers will be listened to, respected and involved in decision making about services and programs for people they care for.
+- Victorian carers will be recognised, acknowledged and respected for the role they play. - 'Hidden' carers will be encouraged to access support and services to meet their needs.

-- Support a whole-of-community campaign that recognises carers, addresses stereotypes, promotes carer supports and services, and supports carers to voice their needs. - Identify diverse carers such as Aboriginal, culturally diverse, LGBTI, older and younger carers in community campaigns to increase awareness of carers - Increase information about and for diverse carers including through the Better Health Channel, Seniors Online, Seniors Information Victoria, media for young carers and translated information through the Health Translations Directory. - Update and distribute a Victorian Carers Recognition Act 2012 information kit for
+- Support a whole-of-community campaign that recognises carers, addresses stereotypes, promotes carer supports and services, and supports carers to voice their needs. - Identify diverse carers such as Aboriginal, culturally diverse, LGBTI, older and younger carers in community campaigns to increase awareness of carers. - Increase information about and for diverse carers including through the Better Health Channel, Seniors Online, Seniors Information Victoria, media for young carers and translated information through the Health Translations Directory. - Update and distribute a Victorian Carers Recognition Act 2012 information kit for community, human services and health providers including mental health services, organisations supporting carers and diverse carers themselves.